birkiy/birkiy.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: Bne
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.

-profile:
+subtitle: Umut Berkay Altintas

+#profile:
-  align: right
+#  align: right
-  image: prof_pic.jpg
+#  image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+#  image_circular: false # crops the image to make it circular
-  address: >
+#  address: >
-    <p>555 your office number</p>
+#    <p>555 your office number</p>
-    <p>123 your address street</p>
+#    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Hi I will change this!!!! :)

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+{% include figure.html path="assets/img/uba.asos.wide.png" class="img-fluid rounded" zoomable=true %}

+<h3>Who is this guy?</h3>
+Thank you for asking :)

+---

+My name is Berkay (Bear-Kai), a childlike researcher trying to explore the world on its own.

+**A bit nerd:** I am currently a Ph.D. student in Bioinformatics program at University of British Columbia (UBC), working in Vancouver Prostate Centre (VPC).
+With that said, I am a proud member of [Lack Lab](https://lacklab.ku.edu.tr/).
+Check out our cool publications!

+**A bit artsy:** Visual apealling satisfies me a lot.
+I love photography, digital or analog.
+Don't forget to check some of my [galleries](/al-folio/gallery/)!

+**A bit traverler:** Who wouldn't like travelling.
+As everybody, I as well try my best to visit and experience as much cities as possible.